 With Single Lens Reflex Cameras (DSLR's) remove the lens and replace it with a t-ring that has the same size thread as the flattener or reducer/flattener.
 The backfocus must include the t-ring that is attached to the camera in place of the camera's lens.
-When you add a t-ring to your Canon or Nikon DSLR, this distance from the t-ring to the sensor in the camera is about 55mm.
+When you add a t-ring to your Canon or Nikon DSLR, this distance from the thread on the t-ring to the ccd chip in the camera is about 55mm.
 Our flatteners may be ordered with a "55 mm backfocus."
 Use one of these if you are shooting with a DSLR.
+Attaching your DSLR camera to the telescope using the SFF3 is easy.